LetSend/lacompassiontv-privacy-policy/README.md

 Contact Us:

-If you have any questions or concerns about this privacy policy or the privacy practices of our mobile application, please contact us at [insert contact email address].
+If you have any questions or concerns about this privacy policy or the privacy practices of our mobile application, please contact us at codewithuse@gmail.com.

 By using Eglise Compassion, you consent to this privacy policy.